 Robert T. Walker is nephew of the late Thomas F. Torrance.
 Walker edited Torrance's lecture notes into two books describing Torrance's teachings about the person and work of Jesus Christ.
 The first is Incarnation: The Person and Life of Christ (InterVarsity, 2008); the second is Atonement: The Person and Work of Christ (InterVarsity, 2009).
+For a PDF of all three interviews, click here.

 Perhaps you know of someone who might like to watch this program.
 If so, go to the bottom of the page and click on "Email this page."
 Fill out the short form, and share the good news!
 There's also a way to share the page on Facebook, Twitter, and other websites.